leshow/embassy_quadcopter/README.md

 It feeds the esp32 log output to a binary reading stdin and rendering a cube on screen

 By default, sensor readings from the ICM-20948 are sent to the ESP32-C3 where a Madgwick filter fuses accel and gyro data in software to estimate orientation.
-The ICM-20948 also has an onboard DMP that can run the fusion directly on the sensor chip, that can be run with:
+The ICM-20948 also has an onboard DMP that fuses data directly on the sensor board.
+Output looks pretty good and doesn't have the yaw drift that the software fusion does when the magnetometer is enabled, you can run DMP on the sensor coprocessor with:

 ```sh
 DEFMT_LOG="info" LOG_RATE_MS=1 cargo flash-c3 --features dmp | (cd visualizer && cargo run)